President, Tony Pecinovsky

 Tony Pecinovsky writes regularly for the People’s World and the St. Louis Labor Tribune, “one of the country’s oldest and most respected union papers.”
 His articles have been published in Shelterforce, Z-Magazine, Alternet and Political Affairs, among other publications.

-He is the fund-raising co-chair of St. Louis Jobs with Justice and a Missouri Progressive Vote Coalition board member.
-He also serves on the Missouri Immigrant and Refugee Advocates (MIRA) coalition steering committee.
-Additionally, as a member of the St. Louis United Media Guild he serves as the secretary-treasurer of the Greater St. Louis CWA (Communications Workers Union of America) City Council and as a delegate to the Greater St. Louis Central Labor Council.
-He is also the president of the St. Louis Workers’ Education Society.
+Through-out his professional career, Tony has served in a number of leadership capacities, including fund-raising co-chair of St. Louis Jobs with Justice, as a Missouri Progressive Vote Coalition board member and on the Missouri Immigrant and Refugee Advocates (MIRA) coalition steering committee.
+For five years (2010-2015), as a member of the St. Louis United Media Guild, he served as the secretary-treasurer of the Greater St. Louis CWA (Communications Workersof America) City Council and as a delegate to the Greater St. Louis Central Labor Council.

 Don Giljum is a retired business manager of the Operating Engineers’ International Union Local 148, a position he held for 27 years.
 He has also served on the executive boards of the Greater St. Louis Central Labor Council and the Missouri AFL-CIO.